jackdewinter/pymarkdown/docs/rules/rule_md005.md

 ## Reasoning

+### Readability

-While the parsing engines do not usually have any problems with inconsistent starting indentation for List elements, a human reader of the same document will encounter difficulty.
+While the parsing engines do not usually have any problems with inconsistent starting indentation for List elements, a human reader of the same document will encounter difficulty with shifting starting positions.
 By enforcing the items within a List element to start at predictable locations, the human reader will be able to read the document with less difficulty.

 ## Examples